Cantera/cantera/doc/sphinx/reference/thermo/phase-thermo.md

 (sec-ideal-condensed-phase)=
 Ideal Condensed Phase
-: An ideal liquid or solid solution.
+: An ideal liquid or solid solution based on the mixing-rule assumption that all molar concentration-based activity coefficients are equal to one.
 Defined in the YAML format by specifying [`ideal-condensed`](sec-yaml-ideal-condensed) in the `thermo` field of the phase definition.
 Implemented by class {ct}`IdealSolidSolnPhase`.

 (sec-ideal-solution-VPSS-phase)=
 Ideal Condensed Phase with VPSS Species